The easiest berry crumble pie recipe you could make. A blackberry pie with crumb topping, everybody just loves this pie!

 This is the kind of pie recipe you can make on a moment's whim, with ingredients you always have in the house and with any kind of fruit or berry that is plentiful at the moment.

-The blackberry crumble pie can be served as it is or with a dollop of whipped cream, strained yogurt or crème fraiche.
-If you go for crème fraiche, mix it with one or two teaspoons of brown sugar, it is sooo good!
+The blackberry crumble pie can be served as it is or with a dollop of whipped cream, a big scoop of vanilla ice cream, strained yogurt, or crème fraiche.
+If you choose crème fraiche, mix it with one or two teaspoons of brown sugar; it is so good!

 Ingredients